miketommus/FATools_dev/dev-notes-FATools.md

 * ~~Needs a new name.
 Make it singular.
 Maybe change it to convert_fa_name().~~
 * Needs to be more throughly tested.
 Someone should write some tests.
-* Need to reevaluate required vs default arguments.
+* ~~Need to reevaluate required vs default arguments.~~
 * Need to add some error checking.
 Use regex to look for unusual chars or unusual formats.
 Return which FA are problematic so user can fix them.

 ## find_fa_name()

-Function to search through vector for fatty acid names.
-Returns a vector of indexes.
+Function to search through character vector for fatty acid names.
+Returns an integer vector of indexes.

 ```r
 x <- c("c16.1w7c", "not-a-fa", "sample_id", "18.0", "20_1_w9", "i 15:0")